-A single-agent Phase 2 study in second and third line head and neck and other refractory carcinoma patients indicated that oral rigosertib was well tolerated in these advanced cancer patients.
-Stable disease lasting up to nine months was the best response noted in head and neck cancer and one stable disease each in lung and anal carcinomas were also noted.
-We have concluded, however, that there is not sufficient justification for further development of oral rigosertib as a single agent in these indications.
+We announced in August 2014 results from a single-agent Phase 2 study of oral rigosertib in patients with second- and third-line head and neck cancers and other refractory cancers.
+In this trial, oral rigosertib was well tolerated in these advanced cancer patients.
+Stable disease, lasting up to nine months, was the best response observed in the head and neck cancer patients.
+One patient with lung cancer and one patient with anal cancer achieved stable disease.
+Based on these findings, we have concluded that there is not sufficient justification for further development of oral rigosertib as a single agent in these indications.

-A Phase 1 study of oral rigosertib in combination with chemoradiotherapy (platinum plus radiation) has been initiated in head and neck and other carcinoma patients.
-We expect to have evaluable data from this study in 2015.
+A Phase 1 study of oral rigosertib in combination with chemoradiotherapy (platinum plus radiation) has been put on hold as we focus our resources on development of rigosertib in MDS.